 Incredible: The Marvel logo is Green as in the titular character.

 Sam Elliot and Nick Nolte’s performances were alright.
+They were the only good actors in the film.

 Bruce Banner/Hulk’s father is named David.
 This is a reference to 70’s TV Series The Incredible Hulk starring Bill Bixby as Bruce Banner, and Lou Ferrigno as Hulk.